 Very often the stereotype of submission is that the submissive person loses the ability to have an opinion.
 While that clearly isn’t true except in the absolute rarest of occasions, how does communication factor into your submission and how do you communicate your desires and needs?

 In the first example, I was representing my martial arts training centre.
-My job was very simple and straight forward: Be polite. be on time, smile and give good answers to questions.
+My job was very simple and straight forward: Be polite. be on time, smile and give good answers to their questions.
 That was it, and I got plenty of bonuses out of that little deal.
 Each time the national board appeared to question whether they should adopt some of my Sensei’s practices nationwide, I’d explain how happy I was and how much fun I was having.
 I explained how I loved to train on Saturdays and how easy it was to learn because of my Sensei’s techniques.
 Even if it was largely a crock of bull, young people will do anything for a bit of extra pocket money.

 In the second example, I was a “statemented” child (I had someone help me carry my things, because of my spine) at school.
 My support worker – a devout Christian lady – was more concerned with carrying her Bible than she was with helping me, and my brother had had enough.
 He wrote her a letter labelling her as a “fucking lazy cow” and left it on the table in the Special Educational Needs room for her to find.
 Because he’d signed it, he was suspended from school for ten days.
 Naturally of course, as my brother had defended me, so I too had to defend hm.